Takazudo/jQuery.touchdragv/README.md

 Q: Does this library use transform, css transition and css animations?

-A: No. This uses just "left" style.
+A: No. This uses just "top" style.
 I know those are faster but buggy especially on mobile devices.

 ## License